Emergency Dentistry in Weymouth, MA

 - Swollen and bleeding gums

-If you are experiencing any of these issues, it is important to receive treatment as soon as possible.
-Contact our office at Aesthetic and Restorative Dentistry to try to schedule an appointment.
+If you are experiencing any of these issues, it is important to receive emergency dental treatment as soon as possible.
+Contact our office at Aesthetic and Restorative Dentistry to try to schedule an appointment with our emergency dentistry in Weymouth, MA.
 If it is not possible for us to see you that day, we may be able to schedule a next-day appointment or refer you to another trusted dental office.

 Home Care for Dental Issues

-In some cases, it is beneficial to receive prompt treatment, but you can safely delay it if it is inconvenient or not possible to get to your dentist’s office right away.
+In some cases, it is beneficial to receive prompt treatment, but you can safely delay it if it is inconvenient or not possible to get to your Weymouth emergency dentist’s clinic right away.
 In these cases, there are steps you can take at home to care for the injury to preserve the health of your mouth.

 - Toothache: A toothache can be a symptom of a more serious issue, so it is important to get it checked out.
 In the meantime, you can relieve pain by applying a cold compress to the affected area and taking over-the-counter pain relievers.